Beta2026 Launch

 Mediation Savings

-Understanding family court costs before starting proceedings helps you make informed decisions about how to resolve your dispute.
-This guide breaks down all family court costs in the UK for 2026, including hidden expenses most people don't anticipate.
+Understanding family court fees before starting proceedings helps you make informed decisions about how to resolve your dispute.
+This guide breaks down all family court costs in the UK for 2026 — updated for the fee increases that took effect on 13 July 2026 — including hidden expenses most people don't anticipate.

 Step 2: Solicitor Costs (£150-£350/hour)